KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-AquareaSmartCloud by martinburheimtingstad](https://github.com/martinburheimtingstad/MMM-AquareaSmartCloud)

+1. Typo: Found `Magic Mirror` in file `MMM-AquareaSmartCloud.js`: Replace it with `MagicMirror²`.
+2. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-1. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+3. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-2. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-ArduPort by Dentrax](https://github.com/Dentrax/MMM-ArduPort)